 Clinical data are insufficient to guide therapeutic dosing of spirulina.
 Dosages in clinical studies have ranged from 1 to 10 g/day, usually in divided doses, given for up to 12 months.

-Phenylketonuria; however, this has not been substantiated.
+Phenylketonuria has occurred; however, an association with spirulina has not been substantiated.

 None well documented.

 Few reports of adverse reactions are available.
 Cases of anaphylaxis and spirulina-associated hepatotoxicity have been reported, and reactions from heavy metal contamination are possible.